InspiryThemes/realhomes-docs/docs/add-property-vr.md

 ### **Add/Assign Property Types**

-You can choose or add **Property Types** from related meta box displayed in screen shot below.
+You can choose or add **Property Types** from related meta box displayed in screenshot below.

 ![Property Type](images/add-content/property-types-updated.png)

 ### **Add/Assign Property Locations**

-You can choose or add **Property Locations** from related meta box displayed in screen shot below.
+You can choose or add **Property Locations** from related meta box displayed in screenshot below.

 ![Property City](images/add-content/property-cities-updated.png)

 ### **Add/Assign Property Statuses**

-You can choose or add **Property Statuses** from related meta box displayed in screen shot below.
+You can choose or add **Property Statuses** from related meta box displayed in screenshot below.

 ![Property Status](images/add-content/property-status-updated.png)

 ### **Assign Parent Property**

-If this property is a sub/child property of another property then you can select the parent property from related meta box displayed in screen shot below.
+If this property is a sub/child property of another property then you can select the parent property from related meta box displayed in screenshot below.

 ![Property Attributes](images/add-content/property-attributes.png)